erics118/jenerals/README.md

 Run the program in development mode with the `--dev` flag.

+`shift-f` `F` - Toggle flag.
+For debugging, has no effect on gameplay.

+`shift-v` (`V`) - Toggle visibility of all cells.

+Additionally, if there is only a primary player, there are some additional shortcuts:

 `wasd` - Move the opponent's selected cell.

 `z` - Clear the opponent's premoves.